-Eneco has personal data if you have provided it to us or you use our services and/or products.
+Eneco has personal data if you have provided it to us or you use our products and/or services.
 Eneco can also obtain this data by consulting public sources and/or by enriching data via third parties, such as for carrying out a credit check.
 Here you will find an overview of the categories of personal data as they are processed per Eneco group company.

 Entering and performing a contract between you and Eneco

 If you want to become a customer or if you want to purchase a new product or a new service, we need personal data.
 For example, energy suppliers may conduct a credit check with all new customers to assess whether we can accept you as a customer, or that we first ask you for a deposit before we can process your application.

 For this we can also use information about you that we receive from others.
 For example, the company that performs the creditworthiness survey for us.

 b.
 To be able to perform the contract